asimonov/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 **Alexey Simonov**:
-I trained a `sklearn`'s `LinearSVM`.
+I trained an `sklearn`'s `LinearSVM`.
 Please look at the notebook as it's usage is self-documenting.
-It achieves 99.1-99.3% accuracy, depending on the color encoding, the best being YUV with YCbCr close second.
+It achieves 99.5% accuracy with YCbCr color encoding.
+For RGB the accuracy was around 99%.

 ###Sliding Window Search